Aloe polyphylla: Name and taxonomy

 Taxonomically, it forms part of the Rhodacanthae series of very closely related Aloe species, together with Aloe glauca, Aloe lineata and Aloe pratensis.

 Description

-Aloe polyphylla is a stemless aloe and grows its leaves in a very distinctive spiral shape which may be clockwise or anti-clockwise.
+Aloe polyphylla is a stemless aloe and grows its leaves in a very distinctive spiral shape.
 The plants do not seem to sucker or produce offshoots, but from the germination of their seeds they can form small, dense clumps.
-The fat, wide, serrated, gray-green leaves have sharp, dark leaf-tips and grow in the five spiral rows.
+The fat, wide, serrated, grey-green leaves have sharp, dark leaf-tips and grow in the five spiral rows, with about 21 leaves in each complete rotation of a spiral, suggesting a phyllotaxy of 5/21.
 This aloe flowers at the beginning of summer, producing flowers that range in colour from red to salmon pink and occasionally yellow, at the head of robust, branched inflorescences.

 Habitat

 The spiral aloe grows in high, mountainous, grassy slopes at altitudes between 2000 and 2599 m, and sometimes higher on east-facing slopes.
 Here it clings to rocky crevices and well-drained scree slopes.
 The climate is cool in the summer and in the winter the aloes are often covered in deep snow.
 The region also has a very high summer rainfall and this moisture is augmented by the clouds which engulf the Lesotho mountain peaks.